jhusain/es6generatorproposal/README.md

 * Stream processing is a vitally important use case for generators to support.
 * Generators can be used for stream processing if we make small changes to the current specification.
-* The issues with the current specification can _not_ be resolved retroactively in ES7.
+* Some of the issues with the current specification can _not_ be resolved retroactively in ES7.
 * Resolving these issues are necessary to enable asynchronous generators in ES7.

 While there are several small issues preventing ES6 from being an effective stream processing language, the crux of the problem is as follows: